 What are Pet Wellness Plans?

 Pet Wellness Plans at South Wilton Veterinary Group bundle all the preventive services your dog needs to stay healthy, including annual checkups, vaccinations, parasite prevention, and more.
-We offer you a discounted rate on all of these to help you stay on budget and we spread the cost out over the course of a year to help make your dog's regular veterinary care as affordable as possible.
+We offer you a discounted rate on all of these to help you stay on budget and we spread the cost out over a year to help make your dog's regular veterinary care as affordable as possible.

 You receive the benefit of saving money and your pooch gets the benefit of routine preventative care.
 It's a win-win for you both!

-We offer Dog Wellness Plans for small, medium, large, extra large and even giant breed dogs.
+We offer Dog Wellness Plans for small, medium, large, extra large, and even giant breed dogs.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.